zaboslav/trixit-candidate-verification-project/README.md

 Relation database is needed, but requirement is that application will work with PostgreSQL.
 You can use test container, docker etc.

-Provide your solution as pull request in GitHub.

 ## Conversion implementation - 30 minutes - priority 1
 Design and implement REST service which provides API to convert amount from one currency to other.